 11. Ask for Testimonials From Former Clients

 Testimonials are tremendous trust signals.
 They show that real, live people endorse your services and this means the world to potential clients.
-When a homebuyer has had a great experience with you, ask them to do a testimonial.
-If possible, try to get a photo of them as well, as this will humanise both the former client and your company.
+When a homebuyer has had a great experience with you, ask them to do a testimonial, which you can then use for a real estate flyer.
+If possible, try to get a photo of them as well, as this will humanize both the former client and your company.
 The next step is to strategically place these testimonials on your site and share them now and then on social media sites.

 12. Make infographics to go viral